theramiyer/blog/content/post/2021/food-and-sustainability.md

 Processing of the carcass alone takes 35 litres of water.
 The estimate is a direct or indirect use of 4,325 litres of water _per kilogram_ of chicken.

 We produced 4.061 million tonnes of poultry meat in the year 2018-19, which, by the calculation above, consumed 17.564 trillion litres (or 17.564 km³) of water.
-To give you a perspective, that is twice the amount of water the largest man-made lake in the world, Nagarjuna Sagar dam can store, and almost 1.4 times the capacity of the largest dam in the country.
+To give you a perspective, that is twice the amount of water the largest man-made _lake_ in the world---Nagarjuna Sagar dam---can store, and almost 1.4 times the capacity of the largest dam in the country.

-When we get to the bovines, the number is 20,045 litres of water per kilogram of meat.
+When we get to bovine meat, the number is 20,045 litres of water per kilogram of meat.
 Which means, in total, to produce 1.872 million tonnes of meat, we used 37.530 trillion litres (or km³) of water, which is thrice the capacity of the largest dam in our country.

 'But wait, we do not eat beef!'

 Well, the story is worse in our case.
 How?
-For starters, we derived that amount of water by calculating the meat from ~15 million bovines.
-But the actual population of bovines in India is 302.3 million.
-Bovines do not get killed within a year like birds do.
+For starters, we derived that amount of water by calculating the meat from ~15 million bovine animals.
+But the actual bovine population in India is 302.3 million.
+These animals do not get killed within a year like birds do.
 They live much longer.
-Each bovine uses up about 11 times as much water as a human in any given time span.
-Which means that if we give all the water that bovines consume to humans, we could support 3.325 billion humans.
+Each animal uses up about 11 times as much water as a human in any given time span.
+Which means that if we give all the water that the bovine population consumes to humans, we could support 3.325 billion humans.

 And I said our story is worse, because we are the world's largest exporter of beef.
 By exporting beef, we are exporting all that water.